-These files are automatcially updated with the latest corrections whenever we update the main Bible text; so you are welcome to make your software occasionally check for updates and automatically download the latest version.
+These files are automatically updated with the latest corrections to the 2001 Translation whenever our Bible text is updated.
+Your software can also check for updates and automatically download the latest version, if you want.

 This can be done via an If-Modified-Since HTTP request to our server.
 If the text has been updated after the date you provided in your HTTP request (which should be the date it was last downloaded), the server will return the newly updated text; otherwise, it will return a standard “304 Not Modified” status.

 If your application downloads a new copy of our Bible text, it must be prepared for the text being different.
 String lengths will change, and this might cause problems if you don’t anticipate it.